 Although you might get a long term contract, you will most probably work freelance, with little job security.

 You might start as a continuity announcer in local radio and move on to present radio programmes on a regular basis.

 BBC Scotland runs an apprenticeship scheme for people who are keen to get into a career in the media industry.
 The closing date for applications is usually sometime in April or May.
-The one-year apprenticeship is based in Glasgow and pays £12,500 a year.
-Training takes place at Glasgow Kelvin College, BBC Scotland at Pacific Quay and on the job in various departments.
-It leads to a Level 3 Diploma in Creative and Digital Media at a Glasgow college.
+The one-year apprenticeship is based in Glasgow and pays £14,250 a year.
+As well as learning on the job at BBC Scotland at Pacific Quay in various departments, you will study towards a Level 3 Diploma in Creative and Digital Media at a Glasgow college.
 Ideally applicants will have National 5 English and Maths, good IT skills and a keen interest in media.
 You must be at least 18 at the start date of the apprenticeship.
-There are usually only around ten places available, so entry is very competitive.
+Entry is very competitive as places are limited.
 The selection process includes an assessment day and tests in English and Maths.
 For any questions and updates by following @BBCGetin on Twitter.
 If you would like to find out more or check on application deadline dates visit BBC Scotland Apprenticeships.